alexandruvalentin/Spice-Check/README.md

 # Spice Check

-This is the presentation website for a Food Recipe Website that uses HTML/CSS/JS.
-Spice Check is an educational project that serves as the Milestone Project number 2 for the Full-Stack Software Developer program powered by Code Institute.
+This is the presentation website for a new Food Web Application.
+Using HTML/CS/JS, Spice Check was built as an educational project and serves as the Milestone Project 2 for the **Full-Stack Software Development** programme powered by **Code Institute**.

 ## Demo